Willy-JL/F95Checker/README.md

 #### What the settings do:
  - **Open Pages as Saved HTML**: when you open a webpage it will be first downloaded and then opened as an html file; this is useful because it allows you to view links and spoilers without logging in on the browser
+ - **Auto Sort**: how the game list will get sorted
  - **Max Retries per Request**: how many times a web request to F95Zone will be retried before failing
- - **Auto Sort**: how the game list will get sorted
+ - **Max Threads per Request**: how many threads will be used to refresh, generally speaking should be same or higher than the count of games you have; just leaving it at 100 will let it adjust as needed
  - **BG Refresh Interval (min)**: interval between background mode refreshes in minutes

 ## How it works:
 First of all this script was written in Python 3.8.8, makes use of the aiohttp package to make HTTP requests and runs on the PyQt5 window engine, assisted by qasync to work with asyncio loops.
  - Creates a session to keep cookies alive through search requests.
- - Logs into an account (this is necessary to be able to search for games since links change upon updates).
+ - Logs into an account (this is necessary to view spoilers / link and to check alerts / inbox).
- - Searches for each game individually with a quicksearch request.
- - Grabs the version from the game title.
+ - Checks if the link to a game changed (usually the version tag in the thread title changes).
- - Compares the version number with the one from the previously saved data.
- - If a game was updated, requests the game thread and identifies the changelog and status.
+ - If the link changed it loads the thread and grabs new game info.
+ - If 1 game or more were updated it notifies you with a messagebox.

 ## Planned Features Tracker:

 #### Next Update:
- - Improve Linux support
+ - Search through your game list
+ - Add games by searching for best name match

 #### Soon:
  - Add multiple games with one add
- - Edit name upon not found error
- - Notes button to add comments to a certain game
  - Filter games based on status and other criteria

 #### Future:

- - Top / bottom of list shortcuts
- - Letter shortcuts
+ - Add image stuff somehow

 #### Far Future:
  - Possibly Mac support, if there's demand for it